How to match a caravan and a car

 How to calculate the perfect car and caravan match

-If you're asking yourself, "How do I know if I can tow a caravan with my car?" or "What size caravan can I tow with my car?", this is what you need to know to work it out.
+To accurately match a caravan and car you’ll likely be asking yourself, "How do I know if I can tow a caravan with my car?" or "What size caravan can I tow with my car?".
+This is what you need to know to work it out.

 Here’s how to match a caravan and a car in a few simple steps: